 Honors and Awards

-- Named by Super Lawyers Magazine as a Northern California Rising Star, 2012 and 2013
+- Named by Super Lawyers Magazine as a Northern California Rising Star, 2012-2014

 - Named one of the Top 100 Minority Associates in the United States for 2007 by the Stakeholder Organization